 What is food oral allergy syndrome?

 OAS can be pretty confusing at the start because the foods you are reacting to may feel random.
 To better understand OAS, consider the term itself, which is no longer preferred.
-Doctors now prefer the term food pollen allergy syndrome because symptoms do not have to be limited to the mouth.
+Doctors now prefer the term pollen food allergy syndrome because symptoms do not have to be limited to the mouth.

-Oral allergy syndrome was the original term because the allergy symptoms experienced are primarily in your oral cavity, such as itching, scratchy throat, itchy mouth or lips, swollen lips, tongue, or throat.
+Oral allergy syndrome was the original term because the oral allergy symptoms experienced are primarily in your oral cavity, such as itching, scratchy throat, itchy mouth or lips, swollen lips, tongue, or throat.

 Pollen food allergy syndrome is now preferred because it better explains what is going on.
 As the food allergy symptoms occur due to the cross-reaction of pollen you are allergic to.
 So you start out with a pollen allergy and then develop sensitivity to certain foods related to the pollen.